vmyrgiotis/vmyrgiotis/README.md

 ## About

 Hello there!
 My name is Vasilis and I am a research scientist at the [UK Centre for Ecology and Hydrology](https://www.ceh.ac.uk).
-I have more than 12 years of experience in the development of data-driven computer models that describe biogeochemical processes in terrestrial ecosystems at scales that range from local to national.
+I have more than 12 years of experience in the development of data-driven computer models that describe biogeochemical processes in terrestrial ecosystems.
+I am interested at quantifying and monitoring how ecosystems function at those scales where actionable information is needed (local to nationa).
 I also have a keen interest in ecosystem sensing technologies.
 You can find my CV [here](cv.md) and see examples of past and ongoing work below.

 My main research interests are :
 * Agro-ecosystems